Pieter Bladelin: Death

 However, the dispute became so desperate that immediately after the death of Margareta the elder they agreed to sell Middelburg to William Hugonet, chancellor of Burgundy.
 Nothing remains of the town of Middelburg except the church, which contains a copy of the van der Weiden altarpiece by Jan Ryckx - the original is now in the Gemäldegalerie, Berlin.
 Baron Philippe de Merode later gave the church's relic to Albert VII, Archduke of Austria and his wife Isabella, who thanked him by making him Count of Middelburg.
-Isabella left it in her will to St Gudula, Brussels, which eventually sent a tiny sliver back to Middelburg.
+Isabella left it in her will to the Church of St. Michael and St. Gudula (now Brussels' cathedral), which eventually sent a tiny sliver back to Middelburg.
 Hof Bladelin in Bruges was sold to the Florentine Medici family, who set up a branch there under the management of Tommaso Portinari and put in medallions showing family busts.